Guillermo del Toro.

 - From associating perfectionism with approval and success.

 - Because our parents shamed us for not meeting high standards.

 - To deal with abuse and neglect, by associating love with perfection.

 - As children, believing if we are perfect, then the drinking, drugging, or abusive behavior will stop.

 When We Can’t Compromise

-For my complete article, and more tips on how perfectionism, or the need to control, can impact our relationships, please click on the link below.
+Discover more in my complete article: more tips on how perfectionism, or the need to control, can impact our relationships.

 My wish for you today is that you are able to accept a little imperfection and that this small step in nurturing your relationships leads to bigger emotional rewards.